 The great American holiday of Thanksgiving is just around the corner- and that is something I can fangirl hard.
 In this house, the main draw is football on the TV.
-Which I mostly love- but when the pumpkin pie is being served I want to find something a little sweeter to entertain me.
+Which I mostly love- especially in this age of Taylor Swift and Travis Kelce.
+But when the pumpkin pie is being served, I want to find something a little sweeter to entertain me.
 So I put together the best Thanksgiving movies list in case you need to find something other than touchdowns to cheer. (affiliate links are included in this post) ps- here’s a list of the best TV Thanksgiving shows as well.

 Table of Contents